Do YOU have the desire to travel and explore?

 - Does the change fit your vision – the goals you set are stepping-stones to your vision, the person & achievements you see for the future.

 - Fits your personality – I’m going to be straight with you here!
-The yachting industry is not for everyone; I’ve highlighted why already.
+The yachting industry is not for everyone; I’ve highlighted a few reasons why already.

 - Schedule – does the yachting schedule and time away allow you to balance the things in your life that you value?
 You must be truly honest with yourself when considering your work life balance.
 As mentioned earlier, you can be away for prolonged periods.